Rabia Bala Hatun

 The husband of Rabia Bala Hatun, Osman Gazi.

-Rabia Bala Hatun (رابعه بالا خاتون; died in January 1324) was the legal wife of Osman I, the founder of the Ottoman Dynasty.
+Rabia Bala Hatun (رابعه بالا خاتون; died in January 1324) was the first legal wife of Osman I, the leader of the Ottoman Turks and founder of the Ottoman dynasty.
+She was the daughter of Sheikh Edebali and the mother of Alaeddin Ali Pasha of the Ottoman Empire.

 Names

 Edebali's daughter is called by different names in the sources.
 Sheikh Edebali's daughter is referred to as "Rabia" in the history of Uric, and as "Mal/Malhun" in those of Aşıkpaşazade, Neşri, Rüstem paşa and Lütfi Paşa.

 Marriage to Osman

 Edebali became Osman's mentor and gave him the Gazi sword.
 Osman at Edebali's dergah, dreamed of a state.
 This dream, thus led to the establishment of a state.
 After this, Edebali's daughter was married to Osman I. As a result of this marriage, all the Ahyan sheikhs came under the Ottoman control.
 This had a major impact on the establishment and development of the Ottoman Beylik.
-From the central government records regarding the property she received at the time of her marriage; the village of Kozağaç in the district of Bilecik, where the dervish hospice of her father was located.
+Central government records regarding the property she received at the time of her marriage list the village of Kozağaç in the district of Bilecik, where the dervish hospice of her father was located.
 Her father Sheikh Edebali was an influential religious leader in the Ottoman territories.